Privately Financed Foreign Students

 i）The student is accepted after domestic or foreign selection upon applying directly to the school from his or her own country.

 ii）The student first enrolls in a private Japanese-language institute and completes preparatory education of about one-year in duration.
 The student then applies to the school of his or her choice.

 In either case, a student needs to go through the selection process designated by the particular university or graduate school.
 In many cases, a student will have to sit for an entrance examination in Japan.

 Because the process differs according to the university(http://www.jasso.go.jp/study_j/schinfo_e.html) or graduate school(http://www.jpss.jp/eng/index.html), please be sure to confirm the selection process.

 In order to be accepted at a Japanese university, you will need to pass the examinations (including those listed below) designated by the university.

 For details, please refer to Japan Student Services Organization (JASSO)

 Gateway to Study in Japan

-web site or inquire directly to the school that you would like to
+web site or inquire directly to the school that you would like to apply to.

 The Examination for Japanese University Admission for International Students (EJU) (http://www.jasso.go.jp/eju/index_e.html) is a test carried out by the Japan Student Services Organization (JASSO) since 2002.
 It serves to evaluate whether foreign students who wish to enroll at the undergraduate level at a Japanese university, etc., possess the necessary Japanese language skills and basic academic abilities to study at such institutions.
 EJU is also available in designated areas overseas and some universities, etc., use the EJU score to grant pre-arrival admission without the need for prospective students to travel to Japan.
 There is a reservation program for the Honors Scholarships for Privately Financed International Students that is available after enrollment to a university, etc., to examinees who achieve a superior score on the EJU.